bumptech/glide/README.md

 How do I use Glide?
 -------------------
-Checkout the [GitHub wiki](https://github.com/bumptech/glide/wiki) for pages on a variety of topics and links to javadocs.
+Checkout the [GitHub wiki](https://github.com/bumptech/glide/wiki) for pages on a variety of topics, and see the [javadocs](http://bumptech.github.io/glide/javadocs/330/index.html).

 Simple use cases will look something like this: